 - Deep cleaning: 62.5%

-You could see in the scores above that the P20 excels in surface debris pick-up, with averages in the high 90s.
+You can see in the scores above that the P20 excels in surface debris pick-up, with averages in the high 90s.

 Hard floor results

 - Quinoa: 97.8%

 Aside from the quinoa test, the P20 was excellent in these experiments, picking up in the high 90s.

 One reason it didn’t pick up as much quinoa is the twin side brushes scattering a bunch of it.

 Another experiment I did was on sand; the P20 was above-average, picking up an average of 98.2% after two tests.